-Incarcerated individuals who serve as youth mentors recently took part in a special lecture with a bestselling author.
+Incarcerated California Medical Facility (CMF) youth mentors recently learned about childhood trauma during a lecture with a bestselling author.

-Dr. Van der Kolk is the author of the New York Times bestseller, “The Body Keeps the Score.”
+Van der Kolk is the author of the New York Times bestseller, “The Body Keeps the Score.”
 The book looks at how brain science, attachment research and body awareness can be turned into treatments.
-According to the author, these treatments “directly counteract the helplessness and invisibility associated with trauma, enabling both adults and children to reclaim ownership of their bodies and lives.”
+According to the author, these treatments “directly counteract the helplessness and invisibility associated with trauma, enabling adults and children to reclaim ownership of their bodies and lives.”

 Another youth mentor was also impressed with the lecture.

-“We all suffer from various forms of trauma.
-The more I learn and understand my own traumas, the better equipped I will be to inform and help the young people I come in contact with through UNITY,” the mentor said.
+“We all suffer from various forms of trauma,” the mentor said.
+“The more I learn and understand my own traumas, the better equipped I am to help the young people.”

 Learn more about Dr. Van der Kolk.

-Submitted by Emily Haley, Community Resources Manager
+Submitted by Emily Haley, Community Resource Manager